model-checking/cbmc-training/docs/src/cbmc/overview/Proof-harnesses.md

 of `beta2`.
 We want to know that `beta2` always works, no matter how many times `beta2` has been invoked in the past.

-We do this by writing a proof harness that choses an unconstrained value for both the function input `b` and the global variable `counter`.
+We do this by writing a proof harness that chooses an unconstrained value for both the function input `b` and the global variable `counter`.
 We write a proof harness [harness2.c](examples/harness/harness2.c)